Medicaid Leadership Academy

 The Council of State Governments

-Hemi Tewarson, JD, MPH is the executive director of the National Academy for State Health Policy (NASHP), a nonprofit and nonpartisan organization committed to improving the health and well-being of all people across every state.
-At NASHP, Hemi leads an organization that is at the forefront of engaging state leaders and bringing together partners to develop and advance state health policy innovations.
-Under her direction, NASHP is leading efforts with states in areas including state COVID-19 recovery, health care costs and value, coverage, child and family health, aging, family caregiving, health care workforce, behavioral health, social drivers of health and equity, and public health modernization.
-Previously, Hemi worked at the Duke-Margolis Center for Health Policy as a senior fellow and served as the director of the Health Division at the National Governors Association’s Center for Best Practices.
-She also served as senior attorney for the Office of the General Counsel at the U.S. Government Accountability Office addressing Medicaid and related health care topics for members of Congress.
-She holds a JD from George Washington University, an MPH from George Washington University, and a BA in Psychology, University of Pennsylvania.
+At NASHP, a nonprofit and nonpartisan organization committed to improving the health and well-being of all people across every state, Hemi Tewarson, JD, MPH, leads an organization that is at the forefront of engaging state leaders and bringing together partners to develop and advance state health policy innovations.
+Previously, she worked at the Duke-Margolis Center for Health Policy as a senior fellow and served as the director of the Health Division at the National Governors Association’s Center for Best Practices.
+Tewarson also served as senior attorney for the Office of the General Counsel at the U.S. Government Accountability Office addressing Medicaid and related health care topics for members of Congress.
+She holds a juris doctor from George Washington University, a master of public health from George Washington University and a bachelor’s degree in psychology from the University of Pennsylvania.